+Almost as important as the support itself has been the unifying effect on families.
+For the first time they have come together and found a voice.
+They have come together in a community, including at family barbeques, where parents meet and share stories and where moments of connection change children's lives as they see that other children are affected by these conditions and look just like them.
+On Sunday I had the pleasure of attending a family CPRS barbeque and I met many families who told me their incredible stories.
 Some had flown from Tasmania.
 Some had caught a train from Albury at 5 o'clock in the morning.
-Some of these families are in the gallery today: Nazra and her son, for example; Anthea and her daughter Milly and her brothers Sam and Tom; Cassandra; and my daughter Sarah - also a Hirschsprung patient - and our grandson Edward, another Hirschsprung patient.
+Some of these families are in the gallery today: Nasra and her son, for example; Anthea and her daughter Milly and her brothers Sam and Tom; Cassandra; and my daughter Sarah - also a Hirschsprung patient - and our grandson Edward, another Hirschsprung patient.
 In fact he is a CPRS devotee.

-Nazra's son was born in 2018.
+Nasra's son was born in 2018.
 After four devastating weeks not pooing or eating he was diagnosed with Hirschsprung disease.
-Nazra managed bowel washouts for a few months until his pull-through surgery.
+Nasra managed bowel washouts for a few months until his pull-through surgery.
 At eight months of age he became constipated and bloated with constant infections.
 Bowel washouts were recommended and botox procedures undertaken to alleviate his withholding.
 At three years of age he had a stoma formed.
-Nazra was back and forth to the hospital with her son, but Jess and Suzie, the CPRS nurses, were always available on the phone to help her decide whether to come to emergency and then come and meet her and her son once admitted.

-When Nazra thinks about the closure of the CPRS she says:
+Nasra was back and forth to the hospital with her son, but Jess and Suzie, the CPRS nurses, were always available on the phone to help her decide whether to come to emergency and then come and meet her and her son once admitted.
+Thinking about the closure of the CPRS, Nasra said: